jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

 Time resolved SAXS data from the BioCAT beamline is used for this tutorial.
 The experiment is a refolding experiment on Cytochrome C. The protein starts out chemically denatured in a 4.5 M guanidine buffer.
-It is then diluted 10x into a refolding buffer using a very fast microfluidic mixer, initiating the refolding reaction.
+It is then diluted 10x into a refolding buffer using a very fast continuous flow microfluidic mixer, initiating the refolding reaction.
 Timepoints after mixing are obtained by measuring the scattering some distance along the mixing channel, and are determined by how long the solution takes to flow from the mixing point to the measurement point.

 The basic data collection procedure is as follows.
 First, flow of mixing and sample buffers is started.
 Then, simultaneously, the X-ray exposure and a continuous scan of the mixer is started.
 The X-ray beam is scanned along the observation region, and images are measured while the mixer is moving (a continuous/fly scan rather than step scan), which is important for minimizing radiation damage and maximizing throughput.
-Each exposure along the observation region corresponds to a different timepoint after mixing.
+Each exposure at a new position along the observation region corresponds to a different timepoint after mixing.
 Repeated scans along the mixer add additional data at the same timepoints, which improves the signal to noise of the measurement at the timepoint.
 After sufficient buffer scans, the sample is injected into the mixer via an injection valve.
 Measurements are carried out while all the sample flows through the mixer, yielding multiple scans with mixed sample measured at every timepoint.
-Once all the sample has passed through the mixer, additional scans of just buffer are measured, yielding pre- and post-sample buffer measurements and sample measurements at every timepoint as part of the same experiment.
+Once all the sample has passed through the mixer, additional scans of just buffer are measured, yielding buffer measurements pre- and post-sample injection and sample measurements at every timepoint as part of the same experiment.
 If necessary, the measurement is repeated multiple times to provide good data at each timepoint.
 Typically, at least 3 such measurements are made for a given sample.